temken/DaMaSCUS/README.md

 - DaMaSCUS is a MC simulator of dark matter particles as they move through the Earth and scatter on terrestrial nuclei.
 - It allows to compute the local distortions of the DM phase space caused by collisions with nuclei.
-- The thusly distorted distribution functions and densities are used to give precise estimates of time-dependend signal rates for direct detection experiments and diurnal modulations.
+- The thusly distorted distribution functions and densities are used to give precise estimates of time-dependent signal rates for direct detection experiments and diurnal modulations.
 - A full, realistic model of the Earth is implemented as well as the Earth's time-dependent velocity and orientation in the galactic frame.
-- DaMaSCUS is written in C++ and fully parellized (openMPI).
+- DaMaSCUS is written in C++ and fully parallelized (openMPI).

 ## CONTENT

 The included folders are:

-- `analysis`: This folder contains the analysis code, which reads in the data from the data-folder and computes all relevant results, which then get stored in the results-folder.
+- `analysis`: This folder contains the relevant header and cpp files of the analysis code, which reads in the raw data from the data-folder and computes all relevant results, which then get stored in the results-folder.
-- `data`: Once a simulation run is performed with the code from the simulation-folder, the generated data will be stored here.
+- `data`: Once a simulation run is performed, the generated data will be stored here.
-- `manual`: Here you find a short usage manual.
-- `plots`: To visualize the results, created by the analysis module we include a Mathematica notebook creating and saving plots.
+- `plots`: To visualize the results, created by the analysis module we include the small Mathematica package "DaMaSCUStoolbox" and an example notebook creating and saving plots.
 - `results`: The analysis module saves its results and histograms here.
 - `simulation`: This folder contains the simulation code and is the core of DaMaSCUS.
-You will find the relevant header and cpp files, together with the config file containing input parameters.
+You will find the relevant header and cpp files, together with the config file of input parameters.

 ## INSTALLATION AND USAGE